ulrichbaur/advent_of_code/2024/go/README.md

 ## Day 5: Print Queue

-Next stop is at the North Pole printing department, that's busier than ever this close to Christmas.
+Next stop is at the North Pole printing department.
 An Elf explains to you that the new **sleigh launch safety manual** updates won't print correctly.
 Safety protocols dictate that new pages for the safety manuals must be printed in a **very specific order**.
 The notation `X|Y` means that if both page number `X` and page number `Y` are to be produced as part of an update, page number `X` **must** be printed at some point before page number `Y`.

 The Elf has both the **page ordering rules** and the **pages to produce in each update** (your puzzle input), but can't figure out whether each update has the pages in the right order.

 For example: